Description

 Tried: Open test.S in a text editor and assume nasm/Intel syntax when reading the instructions.

-test.S uses AT&T/GAS syntax, so operand order is reversed from Intel syntax - source comes first, destination comes last.
-Reading it as Intel syntax causes every operation to appear backwards, making the computed value completely wrong.
-Always confirm the syntax by checking whether registers are prefixed with % and immediates with $.
+test.S is AT&T/GAS syntax, so the operand order is reversed from Intel: source first, destination last.
+Read it as Intel and every operation looks backwards, and the computed value is wrong.
+Check for %-prefixed registers and $-prefixed immediates to confirm which syntax you are in.

 Tried: Grep for a hardcoded return value or numeric constant in the file, assuming the answer is embedded literally.

-The function computes its result dynamically from the input string contents at runtime, not from a constant.
-Grepping for hex literals may find intermediate magic numbers used in the algorithm, not the final return value.
-The only way to get the correct answer is to simulate or execute the full loop with the actual argument string.
+The function computes its result from the input string at runtime, not from a constant.
+Grepping for hex literals turns up intermediate magic numbers the algorithm uses, not the answer.
+You have to run or simulate the whole loop with the real argument.

 Learn more